-- 1. Select the Module Status (→ P. 74 5.11 Module status) menu in the main menu and press the Prime/Clean button in the desired coverslip line. - 2.
+- 1. Select the Module Status (\rightarrow P. 74 5.11 Module status) menu in the main menu and press the Prime/Clean button in the desired coverslip line. - 2.
 The needle moves automatically to the maintenance position. - 3.
-If the needle is heavily soiled ( $\rightarrow$ Fig. 86-1), remove it laterally from its holder ( $\rightarrow$ Fig. 86-2) and hook it into a container filled with a compatible solvent.
+If the needle is heavily soiled (\rightarrow Fig. 86-1), remove it laterally from its holder (\rightarrow Fig. 86-2) and hook it into a container filled with xylene.
 Let it soak shortly (approx. 10 min.).

-- 4. Then remove the needle from the solvent, moisten it with a compatible solvent and wipe off the residual mountant with a soft, lint-free cloth. - 5.
-Finally, insert the needle ( $\rightarrow$ Fig. 87-1) back into its holder ( $\rightarrow$ Fig. 87-2).
+- 4. Then remove the needle from the xylene, moisten it with xylene and wipe off the residual mountant with a soft, lint-free cloth. - 5.
+Finally, insert the needle (\rightarrow Fig. 87-1) back into its holder (\rightarrow Fig. 87-2).

-The needle has a notch ( $\rightarrow$ Fig. 87-3) that fits exactly in the holder.
-The Attention symbol ( $\rightarrow$ Fig. 87-4) on the holder ( $\rightarrow$ Fig. 87-2) indicates to the user that utmost care is required when inserting the needle into the holder.
+The needle has a notch (\rightarrow Fig. 87-3) that fits exactly in the holder.
+The Attention symbol (\rightarrow Fig. 87-4) on the holder (\rightarrow Fig. 87-2) indicates to the user that utmost care is required when inserting the needle into the holder.
 The needle must be inserted straight and all the way in order to make sure that no negative impact on the samples arises during processing.